volume four of the fertile ground zine (noire iv) is hot off the presses!

 how do people cultivate lives in a place so divided? what other rochesters exist within and beyond this frame of inequality?

-fertile ground is an anthropology of placemaking in rochester, new york that examines everyday urban life to explore how historically marginalized folks build physical spaces of community, intimacy, and healing within the context of enduring racial hypersegregation, as a way of learning, being, and practicing together to envision and enact a more emancipatory future.
+fertile ground is an anthropology of placemaking in rochester, new york that examines everyday urban life to explore how historically marginalized folks build physical spaces of community, intimacy, and healing within the context of enduring racial hypersegregation, as a way of learning, being, and practicing together to envision and enact a more just future.

 as a cultural anthropologist, i examine rochester’s entangled raced, classed, and gendered geographies through several related questions: